Wild Thing (podcast): Episodes

 In addition to the main episodes, both seasons also include bonus interviews.
 Season one includes conversations with well known cryptozoologist Bob Gimlin, director William Dear, Sasquatch hunter Peter Byrne and Bigfoot erotica author Virginia Wade.
 In season two Krantz speaks with astrophysicist Neil deGrasse Tyson, science YouTuber Joe Scott, as well as astronomers involved with searching for life on Venus and Mars.

 Critical reception

 Wild Thing garnered largely positive press from around the country.
-The Atlantic announced Wild Thing as one of the best podcasts of 2018, largely owing to its gentle handing of a topic that many people view with skepticism.
+The Atlantic announced Wild Thing as one of the best podcasts of 2018, largely owing to its gentle handling of a topic that many people view with skepticism.
 Emily Todd VanDerWeff of Vox wrote: "It’s smart, well produced, well written, and intelligently structured."
-The Los Angeles Times called Wild Thing "Serial for Sasquatches."
-Mashable named it the most "binge-worth podcasts of 2018" The Atlanticnamed season 2 one of the best podcasts of 2020.
-The show was also featured in Rolling Stone, Outside Magazine, and Scientific American.
+Los Angeles Times called Wild Thing "Serial for Sasquatches."
+Mashable named it the most "binge-worth podcasts of 2018" The Atlantic named season 2 one of the best podcasts of 2020.
+The show was also featured in Rolling Stone, Outside, and Scientific American.